RECUR360PAY - PCI Compliance - Security Metrics

 Data Access

-Merchants: Responsible for access to data, unless POS provider handlesusernames and passwords.
+Merchants: Responsible for access to data, unless POS provider handles usernames and passwords.

 Physical Access